BibliothecaDAO/realms-contracts/contracts/loot/readme.md

 This is experimental.

-TODO:
-- Explore
-- Beasts attack should scale
+TODO High priority:
+Change Explore Function to by more dynamic:
+-- Traps do damage unless you have the right equipment -- Beasts can be attacked and killed.
+You might not escape and be killed when trying to flee.
+-- Items - health potion, random loot item, gold nuggests

+TODO Low priority:
+- Multipler damage for adventurer Level.
+The Adventurer should both, deal more damange and receive more damage.

 ### Objective

 Get the highest gold balance without dying....
 Do you dare?
+You can always stop on top

 ### How to play